 Communications: You will find a few internet places, but they are not massively common.

 Language: English may be the lingua franca of the world and essential for travel, but the CIS remains one of only a few world domains where English just doesn't cut it (others being French West Africa and Spanish Latin America) and where a little effort to get a grasp of the language is a great investment.
 If heading off the beaten track take at least a phrase book and although speaking Russian well is really tough, a few phrases will help massively

-Food: Far, far from the shortages in the early 1990s there are many a restaurant that you might want to get a loan from the bank before ordering in.
-Most food remains very western and hot dogs, plus other fast food is most commonly found.
+Food: Far, far from the shortages in the early 1990s there is many a restaurant that you might want to get a loan from the bank before ordering in.
+Most food remains very western and hot dogs, plus other fast food is most common.
 A stolovaya is the native cheap eat place and quite daunting for non-Russian speakers.
 These however are not easy to locate and are disappearing from smarter areas.
-You will find many small supermarkets (the state owned gastronom being the cheapest) and this is certainly a place that anyone keen to save money would want to self cater to some extent, be that cooking in a shitty hostel kitchen or just making a quick sandwich on the go.
+You will find many small supermarkets (the state owned gastronom being the cheapest) and this is certainly a place that anyone keen to save money would want to self-cater to some extent, be that cooking in a shitty hostel kitchen or just making a quick sandwich on the go.

 Vegetarians: Fine, but as you would expect, not ideal, still drinking seems more important.

 Women alone: Clearly sexism exists, but harassment is pretty rare.

 Rating: 5.5/10 - great to see, but cost, distances, travel difficulties without Russian and lack stimulation can leave you feeling flat.

 Get your bearings... show/hide map of the region

 The least visited of the Caucuses, flush with oil money also the most expensive (stiff/expensive visa requirements).

 Baku, the undisputed hub, is modern city with a lovely (small and maybe over restored) old town and long sea-front prominard.
 It is full of